MicrosoftDocs/sql-docs/docs/relational-databases/backup-restore/sql-server-backup-to-url.md

 [!INCLUDE [SQL Server SQL MI](../../includes/applies-to-version/sql-asdbmi.md)]

-This topic introduces the concepts, requirements and components necessary to use Microsoft Azure Blob Storage as a backup destination.
+This article introduces the concepts, requirements and components necessary to use Microsoft Azure Blob Storage as a backup destination.
 The backup and restore functionality are same or similar to when using DISK or TAPE, with a few differences.
-These differences and a few code examples are included in this topic.
+These differences and a few code examples are included in this article.

 ## Overview